 Houghton College uses student accounts to assess charges and apply payments and credits against those charges.
 Financial aid is applied to student accounts after the close of the period during which courses can be added or dropped for the semester (add/drop period).
-If a student's account balance is a credit, it is the policy of the college to refund the credit to the student in a timely manner under most circumstances.
-Credit balances caused by financial aid are refunded after careful evaluation of the student's account and eligibility for aid.
-If a credit balance refund is due to the student, the refund is made to the student within 14 days, as required by the federal regulations for Title IV funds.
-Refunds will typically be issued in the form of a check made payable to the student and mailed to the student's preferred address.
-The student may also request to pick the check up at the Student Financial Services Office.
+Credit balances caused by financial aid are refunded after careful evaluation of the student's account and eligibility.

-If the student wishes to keep the credit balance on his or her student account, the Student Financial Services Office must have a written and signed request from the student, as required by the federal regulations for Title IV funds.
+Students wishing to keep the credit balance on their student account must provide a written and signed request to the Student Financial Services Office, as required by the federal regulations for Title IV funds.

-The term "Title IV Funds" refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Direct loans, Federal PLUS loans, Federal Perkins loans, Federal Pell Grants and Federal SEOG.
+The term "Title IV Funds" refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Direct loans, Federal PLUS loans, Federal Perkins loans, Federal Pell grants and Federal SEOG.

-Note: As of this publication, the federal 2019 budget and the Higher Education Reauthorization Act have not been finalized and may affect federal aid.
+Note: As of this publication, the Federal 2019 budget and the Higher Education Reauthorization Act have not been finalized and may affect federal aid.